SORRY: The keyword clustering case study, from 0 to 30,000 visitors month is actually here.

-- In the past we would have done basic keyword research using Ahrefs to generate article ideas, but with the advent of AI keyword clustering software like ClusterAI and Surfer SEO we were able to create detailed content plans that covered the two adjacent niches in their entirety.
+- In the past we would have done basic keyword research using Ahrefs to generate article ideas, but with the advent of keyword clustering like KeyClusters we were able to create detailed content plans that covered the two adjacent niches in their entirety.

 - Here's how we generated the 80 article ideas we will be writing for this campaign.

 - This is where many companies go wrong in their content strategy.
 They outsource to general writers and hope for the best.
 Sometimes they get lucky and find a good writer, but more often than not the quality and depth of insight they were hoping for is just not there.

 - At Contentellect we've screened and tested 1,000s of writers.
 Over 80% of applications we receive, we reject outright.
 Of the remaining 20% we only end up recruiting around 10%.
 That means for every 1,000 applications we recruit around 20 writers.